iotgdev/4d-treasurebox/README.md

 This data can then be joined to a user profile table should that already exist.

-2. Another way the data can be used is to find the most common 4D Topics
+2. This example shows how to find the most common 4D Topics

 ```
 SELECT